mdenzel/ACPI-rootkit-scan/README.md

 # 1. Installation

+Requirements:

+- (a memory dump tool (e.g. `LiME` for Linux) to create a memory dump)
+- python2
+- volatility with distorm3 and pycrypto (distorm3 and pycrypto can be installed via `pip2 install xxx`)
+- the tool `iasl` is needed to decompile ACPI tables, it is part of the `acpica-tools` package in Linux
+- ACPI-rootkit-scan (this repository)

+## 1.1 Quick installation

+Clone this repository and include `--plugins=.../path/to/ACPI-rootkit-scan` in the volatility command.

+## 1.2 Full installation

-Just copy the three files
+Copy the three files

 - ACPIstructs.py ("header" file)
 - dumpACPITables.py
 - scanACPITables.py

 to the plugin-folder of volatility (.../volatility/plugins).

-Both plugins (dumpACPITables.py and scanACPITables.py) can be installed and run individually and just require the header-file ACPIstructs.py

-Alternatively, one can include `--plugins=.../ACPI-rootkit-scan` in the volatility command.

 ------------------------------------------------